Alston Ramsay

 Alston Ramsay is an American journalist, speechwriter, screenwriter, and film producer.
 He is known for his work as a Pentagon speechwriter in the Bush and Obama administrations and as a screenwriter for critically acclaimed feature films.
 Ramsay spent a year in Kabul, Afghanistan, on General David Petraeus’ senior staff.
-He wrote and produced the IFC film Midnighters which holds a certified fresh rating on Rotten Tomatoes.
+He wrote and produced the IFC film Midnighters which holds an 81% rating on Rotten Tomatoes.
 His second film, The Current Occupant, is a tech-noir horror film about the President of the United States.
 The film was produced by Blumhouse for the Into the Dark anthology series and released on Hulu in July 2020.

 Early life and education

 Ramsay grew up in a small town in North Carolina where his family worked in medical textiles.
 He attended Dartmouth College, where he was editor-in-chief of a campus journal.
 He graduated summa cum laude with a B.A. in American Government.
 He also has an M.B.A. from UNC Kenan–Flagler Business School.
 He frequently works with his older brother, film and television director Julius Ramsay.